JBL Free takes on the Apple AirPods

-If you're looking for an Apple AirPod ($229.00 at Apple) alternative for your Android phone, here's the JBL Free.
+If you're looking for an Apple AirPod (£159.00 at Apple) alternative for your Android, here's the JBL Free.

-Like the AirPod, the Free does away with cables completely, and are basically tiny and very easily lost earbuds that sit right in your ear.
-And if you're thinking of using these at the gym, they come with silicon sleeves to help them stay in place, because we all know that running around with totally cordless earbuds are a recipe for your wallet's disaster.
+Like the AirPod, the Free does away with cables completely in favor of two tiny (and very easily lost) earbuds.
+They come with silicon sleeves to help them stay in place at the gym -- because we all know that running around with totally cordless earbuds are a recipe for disaster.

-The Free features 4 hours of music playback, and if you run out of juice, you can pop them into the Smart Charging Case for a quick charge -- 15 minutes gets your one hour of playback, and the case has power enough for another 20 hours of use.
-You can also answer calls with one earbud while listening to music on the other (which sounds pretty distracting).
+The Free features 4 hours of music playback.
+If you run out of juice, you can pop them into the Smart Charging Case -- 15 minutes gets you one hour of playback, and the case has enough power for another 20 hours of use.
+You can also answer calls with one earbud while listening to music on the other.
+Although I'm not sure when you'd want to use that distracting-sounding feature.

-JBL says the Free will pack JBL's Signature Sound feature for audio, and we'll be sure to check it out at the booths in a bit.
-The Free won't actually be that expensive at £120 (around $155, AU$195), and will be available starting October 2017.
+JBL says the Free will include JBL's Signature Sound feature and we'll be sure to check it out soon.
+The Free won't actually be that expensive, selling for £120 (around $155 or AU$195), and will be available starting Oct.
+2017.

 Quick specs